Tools

 Non stick cookware does not last forever, but high-quality construction materials, multiple layers of non stick coating, and proper maintenance and care will dramatically prolong its life span.

-This means that a pan used with non stick-friendly utensils, cleaned, and stored properly each time will have a much longer lifespan that one that continually had metal utensils used on it, food stored in it, and was cleaned in the dishwasher.
+This means that a pan used with non stick-friendly utensils that isw properly cleaned and stored properly after each use will have a much longer lifespan that one that continually had metal utensils used on it, food stored in it, and was cleaned in the dishwasher.

 Is It Oven Safe?